Custom Carrier Card Flow

 K26, KV260, and KR260 board file support starts in 2022.1:

-Information on generating custom Vivado board files and where to place them can be found in UG895.
-Developers will need to create a custom board file for their custom carrier card, and they can use KV260 as an example.
-Developer will use the production SOM (either C grade or I grade) as their SOM Card, not KV260 SOM, KR260 SOM or KD240 SOM.
+For information on generating custom Vivado board files and where to place the files, refer to the Vivado Design Suite User Guide: System-Level Design Entry (UG895).
+You need create a custom board file for your custom carrier card, and you can use KV260 as an example.
+Use the production SOM (either C grade or I grade) as your SOM card, not KV260 SOM, KR260 SOM, or KD240 SOM.

-Developers also need .xdc file to create mappings between AMD MPSoC pins and connectors, as well as adding constraints.
+You also need a .xdc file to create mappings between AMD MPSoC pins and connectors, as well as adding constraints.
 The .xdc files can be found on Kria K26 documentation site or Kria K24 documentation site.
-The .xdc files contains information on how MPSoC pins maps to the connector, and developer can use that information to create their own .xdc for their carrier card.
+The .xdc files contains information on how MPSoC pins maps to the connector, and you can use that information to create your own .xdc for your carrier card.
 KV260/KR260/KD240 .xdc files can be used as an example.
-Developers should refer to Vivado Design Suite using Constraints UG903 for more information on creating their .xdc file.
+For more information on creating a .xdc file, refer to Vivado Design Suite User Guide: Using Constraints (UG903).

 This flows starts with Vivado board files containing information on K26/K24 and custom CC as mentioned in step 2.
-After the board file for custom carrier card has been created and imported, they can be selected in Vivado:
+After the board file for the custom carrier card has been created and imported, it can be selected in Vivado:

 Board Files

-When selecting the Kria starter kit board file, make sure to click on “connections” to indicate that the SOM and carrier card are connected.
+When selecting the Kria Starter Kit board file, make sure to click connections to indicate that the SOM and carrier card are connected.

 Board Files

-Developers then should add the .xdc files for both SOM and their custom carrier card.
+Then, add the .xdc files for both SOM and your custom carrier card.

 Vivado Starter Project in BSP

-Alternatively, developers can start from the base Vivado project provided.
-It can either be downloaded from github or be found in the BSP files.
+Alternatively, you can start from the base Vivado project provided.
+It can either be downloaded from GitHub or found in the BSP files.

 petalinux-create -t project -s xilinx-<SOM board name>-<version>.bsp